• Skip to main content

 The happier your employees are at work, the better ambassadors they will be while discussing your workplace outside of your office.
 Measuring employee engagement is therefore very important.

 This may be over-simplifying a bit, but I have noticed that when it comes to culture change, most people see themselves in one of two camps: the planners or the experimenters.
 The planners want to know where they’re headed before they start moving.
 They focus on goals, prioritization, sequence, and contingencies.
-Experimenters, on the other hand, might feel tied down by the plan.
+Experimenters, on the other hand, might feel tied down by the employee engagement action plans.
 They want to try things and learn by doing and are happier to just “roll with it.”

 As you might imagine, these two camps take decidedly different approaches to culture change.
 Which approach should you take?
 Honestly, it’s your choice.
 Neither approach has a monopoly on the most effective way to do organizational change.
 But you should be intentional about your choice of approach.
 Think about your existing culture and leadership, for instance.
 It’s quite possible that one approach would be more compatible than the other.